karuvally/karuvally.github.io/_posts/2019-01-01-git-quickstart.md

 safely backed up and also makes it easy to share our code with others.

 Enough lecturing.
 Go to https://github.com and create an account.
 Once that is done, create a new repostory (project).
 A repository is like a directory which contains all the source files of a particular project.
 From now on, we are going to call it a repo.
 Why? because it sounds cool.

-Now, lets clone the repo.
+To start working on the repo, we will have to clone it.
 Cloning means we are creating a local copy of the repo on our computer.

-First, click on the "Clone or Download" (green) button on the repo page and copy the URL.
+This can be done by clicking on the "Clone or Download" (green) button on the repo page and copying the URL to clipboard.

 Now open the terminal, navigate to a directory where you want to store the repo and execute